Project Type

 UX Designer

-Living independently can be an extremely pivotal moment in a young adult’s life.
-Whether attending a university or joining the workforce, there are many excitements associated with moving out of your family home.
-However, there are also many anxieties associated with living independently that are not talked about often enough.
-The design challenge of this project was to find a way to mitigate these anxieties so young adults can enjoy the benefits of independent living.
+Moving in with roommates is an incredibly pivotal moment in a young adult’s life.
+Whether attending a university or entering the workforce, there are many benefits to moving out of the family home.
+However, there are also many anxieties associated with living independently that aren't discussed often enough.
+Specifically, sharing the upkeep of a household can lead to unnecessary conflicts, which often creates a negative living environment.

 Problem